Led by Julio Isidro y Sánchez, Associate Professor & Group Leader

 Optimize mating plans using genomic information to maximize genetic gain, within-family variance, and genetic diversity.
 Supports polyploids, multi-trait optimization, additive and dominance effects, directional dominance, and testers.

-Calculate BLUP of genotype-by-environment metrics including ecovalence, environmental variance, Finlay and Wilkinson regression, and Lin and Binns superiority measure.
+Calculate BLUP of genotype-by-environment metrics: ecovalence, environmental variance, Finlay–Wilkinson regression, and Lin & Binns superiority measure.

-Implements the mate selection approach for efficient breeding by genomic mating, as published in Frontiers in Genetics.
+Implements the mate selection approach for efficient breeding by genomic mating, as published in Frontiers in Genetics (2016).

 Current Members